wp-plugins/theblonk/readme.txt

 theBlonk ("the blog link") is a tool that bloggers can use to help promote their blogs across the blogosphere.
 A blogger places a widget on their site that displays relevant posts from other bloggers, and in return their posts are displayed on other blogger's pages as well.

+You can check out http://www.theBlonk.com for more information

 == Installation ==